denham-ed/adventure_capital/README.md

 **Names**

-Usernames cannot be empty strings or strings comprised of just spaces, but allow letters and numbers.
-This reflects not only the prevalnce of non-alphabetical characters in usernames but also several examples where legal names include digits.
+Usernames cannot be empty strings or strings comprised of just spaces, but do allow letters and numbers.
+Non alpha-numeric characters such as punctuation or characters created by keys such as Esc are not valid.
 There is no currently no length limit.

 ### Hints
 To assist with guessing more remote and lesser known capitals, the player can opt to have hints (providing the continent and country of the city) after 5 and 10 unsuccessful guesses